ivan3bx/pickaxx/README.md

 ```bash
 go get -u github.com/silenceper/gowatch
 ```
-2. Until this tool can bootstrap new Minecraft instances on it's own, manually download `server.jar` from Minecraft's site (see below), and copy this into the path `testserver/server.jar`.
-3. Run tests (or use `make test`).
+2. Run tests (or use `make test`).
-4. Run `make` which will start the server.
+3. Run `make` which will start the server.
 Load http://localhost:8080

 ## Dependencies